| |

 How long do dried orange slice garlands last?

-If stored in a cool, dry place, your garland can last up to 2 years.
+A dried orange slice garland can last for several holiday seasons when the fruit is completely dried and stored in a cool, dry place.
 Keep it in an airtight container when not in use.

 Do dried orange slices attract bugs?